 You can also request a meeting with the professor at another time.

-For information, don't hesitate to get in touch with the professor via email using your institutional @edu.unifi.it address.
+In case of issues while booking an appointment or for additional information, don't hesitate to get in touch with the professor via email using your institutional @edu.unifi.it address.

 Progetti finanziati